2015-2016 Student Handbook

 Students should apply for financial aid each year in early January.
 At HCC, April 15 is the Priority Deadline date for student aid applications.
 Students who meet the deadline date and qualify may be awarded aid in time to register and purchase books.
 The deadline for submitting an application for a federal student loan for the Fall and Spring semesters and the Spring only semester is March 1.
 Financial aid applications are accepted after the Priority Deadline, however, financial aid awards may not be available to pay for tuition, fees and books at the time of registration.
 Students who submit a financial aid application after the Priority Deadline must be prepared to make other arrangements to pay for books, tuitions and fees.
 The Installment Payment Plan is available through the college Cashier’s Office.

 Loans must be repaid.
 Repayment begins after a student completes his/her educational program or once they are no longer enrolled at least half-time, whichever occurs first.
-The Federal Stafford Loans (Subsidized and Unsubsidized) are two of the major loan programs.
+The Federal Direct Student Loans (Subsidized and Unsubsidized) are two of the major loan programs.
 HCC also offer the Federal Parent Loan for Undergraduate Students (PLUS).

 A limited amount of money is available as Emergency Loans to those who need help to pay for tuition, mandatory fees and textbooks.
 Emergency loans are available on a first-come, firstserved basis and must be repaid within 30 days.
 A student must show financial need to receive an Emergency Loan and provide proof of their ability to repay the loan.